dolbyio-samples/comms-sdk-ios-quickstart/README.md

-# Dolby.io Communications APIs iOS SDK Getting Started app
+# Dolby.io Communications APIs iOS SDK Quick Start App

 This is the sample app from the iOS app used in the Getting Started article.
 [Link Coming Soon]